-Salvadoran woman suspected of abortion acquitted at retrial
+Salvadoran suspected of having abortion acquitted at retrial

-CIUDAD HIDALGO, El Salvador (AP) - A court in El Salvador has acquitted at retrial a young rape victim who was suspected of having an abortion and charged with homicide.
+CIUDAD HIDALGO, El Salvador (AP) - A young rape victim who was suspected of having an abortion and charged with homicide was acquitted by a judge at a retrial Monday in a case that attracted international attention to El Salvador’s strict abortion laws.

+Evelyn Beatriz Hernández, now 21, had served 33 months of a 30-year prison sentence when her conviction was overturned in February for lack of evidence and a new trial was ordered.
+Prosecutors had asked for a 40-year sentence.

-The case of Evelyn Beatriz Hernández has attracted international attention to the country’s strict abortion laws and prosecutors’ aggressive pursuit of legal cases against women who have miscarriages or other obstetric emergencies.
+The retrial was a first for such a case in the Central American nation, where prosecutors aggressively pursue legal cases against women who have miscarriages or other obstetric emergencies, accusing them of murder.

-Hernández’s fetus was at 32 weeks when she felt intense abdominal pains and delivered it into a primitive toilet.
-She has said she didn’t know she was pregnant.

-After the verdict was announced Monday, she said “justice was done.”
+“Thank God, justice was done,” Hernández said following the announcement of the verdict, visibly emotional as dozens of women waited at the courthouse.
+“I also thank you who have been present here.”

+Hernández also thanked foreign diplomats who have followed the case closely.
 The Associated Press usually does not name victims of alleged sexual assault, but Hernández has spoken publicly about her case.

-She served 33 months of a 30-year prison sentence before her conviction was overturned.
+Hernández’s fetus was at 32 weeks in 2016 when she felt intense abdominal pains and delivered it into an outdoor toilet, and it was later found lifeless in a septic tank.
+Her mother said she found her passed out next to the latrine, and Hernández said she didn’t know she was pregnant.

+Both women said they didn’t know there was a fetus in the tank, but prosecutors didn’t believe them and pressed charges.
+Forensic experts were unable to determine whether it died in the uterus or in the septic tank.

 Sign up for Daily Newsletters